How to Find the Cause of a Noisy Boiler

-Whatever noise you're hearing, you'll find the possible cause with our comprehensive guide to boiler noises.
+Whatever boiler noise it is that you're hearing, you'll find the possible cause with our guide to boiler noises.

-There are a number of reasons why your boiler might have started making some odd noises and the cause can often be found by the type of noise being made.
-Find the noise that you’re hearing in the table below to identify the potential cause and get one step closer to a quieter boiler.
+There are a number of reasons boiler noises, and the cause can often be found by the type of noise being made.
+Take a look at common boiler noises in the table below to identify as it may help you to work what the problem is and will be one step closer to a quieter boiler.

 |Type of Noise||Possible Cause||Require an Engineer?|

 |Gurgling||Air could be trapped in the system and result in your radiators not heating up properly.||No – bleed your radiators|

 |Humming||Likely to be the result of high pressure or the central heating pump being set too high.||Yes|

 |Whistling||Normally caused by sludge or limescale building up on the heat exchanger and will require a powerflush to resolve.||Yes|